Kansas Paycheck Calculator

 Paycheck calculators by state

-Kansas has a population of over 2 million (2019) and is nicknamed the ‘Tornado Alley’.
-It is one of the most productive agricultural states, producing high yields of wheat, corn, sorghum, and soybeans.
-It is also the United States second largest producer of beef cattle.
+Kansas’s population is over 2 million (2019) and is nicknamed the ‘Tornado Alley’.
+It is one of the most productive agricultural states, producing high wheat, corn, sorghum, and soybean yields.
+It is also the United States’ second-largest producer of beef cattle.
 The median household income is $56,422 (2017).

 Brief summary: